SM Spirituality Media

 Definition

-American teacher and author (born Bernard Perona, 1941), best known for The Ancient Secret of the Flower of Life (Volumes I and II, 1999–2000) and the Mer-Ka-Ba meditation he reconstructed from Egyptian and Atlantean sources.
-After a transformative 1971 encounter with two angels, Drunvalo spent decades teaching the Flower of Life workshop in person; in 2011 he founded the School of Remembering and consolidated his life work into the four-day Awakening the Illuminated Heart (ATIH) workshop, now taught worldwide by some 200 certified teachers.
+American teacher and author (born Bernard Perona, 1941), known for The Ancient Secret of the Flower of Life (Volumes I and II, 1999–2000) and the Mer-Ka-Ba meditation he reconstructed from Egyptian and Atlantean sources.
+After a 1971 encounter with two angelic beings, Drunvalo spent decades teaching the Flower of Life workshop in person.
+In 2011 he founded the School of Remembering and consolidated his life work into the four-day Awakening the Illuminated Heart (ATIH) workshop, now taught worldwide by some 200 certified teachers.
 Lives in Sedona, Arizona.

 written by editorial · revised continuously